atomdevelops/fluxbase/README.md

 # Fluxbase
 ![Flux](./src/assets/image_2022-02-21_110116.png)

-Flubase is an open-sourced package used to allow a beginner-friendly way of storing data.
+Fluxbase is an open-sourced package used to allow a beginner-friendly way of storing data.
 All data is perpetually stored using better-sqlite3 and works right out of the box!
 - **Perpetually stored content** - None of your data will be missing through restarts
 - **Out of the box** - Fluxbase is guaranteed to work with **no errors** out of the box!
 - **Extremely simple** - Fluxbase has very simple syntax and methods which means there's almost no learning curve!